 The aim of the research carried out by MMC was to help Nexus, the Tyne and Wear Passenger Transport Executive (TWPTE), shape the future North East Transport Plan by achieving a consensus between key stakeholders – North East Local Authority Leaders and Chief Executives.

-The project highlighted MMC’s ability to work well with a large variety of senior level professionals, integrate into complex organisations quickly, effectively implement a variety of research methods, and communicate complex research findings in a way that can be understood and can be used to implement change within and organisation.
+The project highlighted MMC’s ability to work well with a large variety of senior level professionals, integrate into complex organisations quickly, effectively implement a variety of research methods, and communicate complex research findings in a way that can be understood and that can be used to implement change within an organisation and region.